nestybox/sysbox/docs/procfs-emulation.md

     umount <target-mountpoint>
     ```

-  - When doing the above unmounts, use the `umount` or `umount2`
-    syscall as appropriate depending on the syscall that we are
-    emulating.

-  - If emulating `umount2`, then do the above unmounts using the same
+  - Execute the above mounts using the same flags that the trapped syscall
-    flags that the trapped syscall uses (e.g., `MNT_DETACH`, etc).
+    uses (e.g., `MNT_DETACH`, etc).

   - Return success on the syscall or failure if any of the above steps
     fails.

-* NOTE: since sysbox is emulating the umount or umount2 syscall, it
-  should follow the behavior described in umount(2).
-It's critical
-  that the process invoking the syscall does not notice any difference
+* NOTE: It's important that the process invoking the syscall does not notice
-  between how sysbox handles the syscall and how the Linux kernel
+  any difference between how sysbox handles the syscall and how the Linux
-  would handle it.
+  kernel would handle it.

+* NOTE: for errors that occur during the emulation of the procfs unmount,
+  we handle them as follows:

+  - If the error occurs during process privilege checks, return EPERM.

+  - If the error occurs during path resolution, return the appropriate
+    error (e.g., EACCES, ELOOP, ENAMETOOLONG, etc.)

+  - If the error is caused when unmounting the kernel's procfs, return
+    the corresponding error.

+  - Otherwise return EINVAL.

+* NOTE: the unmount syscall emulation must ensure atomicity: if a step fails,
+  any actions visible to the process that called the unmount syscall must
+  be reverted before the unmount syscall returns.
+For example, if one of
+  the sysbox-fs bind unmounts fails, any prior unmounts must be reverted.